ikorde/firstrepo/README.md

-This program prints "hello git"
+This program asks user for their name, then says hello